There is a lot we can learn from the life stories of people who were caught in

 CAUGHT IN THE TURMOIL OF HISTORY

-by Ivana Caccia and Maroje Mihovilović
+by Ivana Caccia and Maroje Mihovilović (2024)

-The book is about Soviet spies and how they operated.
+CAUGHT IN THE TURMOIL OF HISTORY is about Soviet spies and how they operated.

 The events described in the book took place around the globe: